BrockDSL/DASA_2023_SQL_Collaboration/week4_questions.md

 ## Level 1

-The answers are partially completed... just complete the SQL statement to complete the question.
-When we share our results in the chat box.
+The answers are partially completed...
+Submit the SQL query that you wrote to answer the question in each question's form.

 **Q1**
 How many different Federal Organizations are there in the database?
 (Display them with counts of how often they appear in the database)